liuweihanty/MACS2_output_processing/README.md

 6)generate formatted file to input to MEME-ChIP for downstream analysis to obtain enriched DNA binding MOTIFs.

-The R script "Weihan_final_project.R" contain all the code that execute the process above.
+The R script "execution.R" contain all the code that execute the process above.
 In actual experiment, there are usually multiple files generated.
 The python code" looping_through_peak_files.py" loop through individual files in the designated folder and execute the R script on each file.